-- Gloucestershire's Levels of Intervention Guidance Working Together to Provide Early Help, Targeted and Specialist Support for Children and Families in Gloucestershire - The 2015 booklet, 'What to do if you're worried a child is being abused' - Revised Prevent duty guidance: for England and Wales - Working together to safeguard children 2018
+- o Gloucestershire's Levels of Intervention Guidance Working Together to Provide Early Help, Targeted and Specialist Support for Children and Families in Gloucestershire - o Revised Prevent duty guidance: for England and Wales - o 'Working Together to Safeguard Children (2020)' - o 'What To Do If You're Worried A Child Is Being Abused (2015)'. - o 'Keeping Children safe in Education 2023'

-If a member of staff, parent/carer have any concerns about the welfare of a child,
+If a member of staff, parent/carer have any concerns about the welfare of a child, we would seek advice and guidance from any of the following departments:

-Gloucestershire Children & Young Person's Referral Team - 01452 426565 Gloucestershire Children's Services Emergency/out of hours - 01452 614194 Gloucestershire Local Safeguarding Board Business Manager - 01452 583629 Gloucestershire Local Authority Designated Officer - 01452 426994 NSPCC - 0808 800 5000
+Gloucestershire Children & Young Person's Referral Team "Front door" open 9am to 5pm - 01452 426565.

+Gloucestershire Children's Services Emergency/out of hours - 01452 614194 Gloucestershire Local Safeguarding Board Business Manager - 01452 583629 Gloucestershire Local Authority Designated Officer - 01452 426994 Bristol First Response Team Tel: 0117 903 6444.